The History of 1 Cockle Shed & The Harvey Family, Old Town, Leigh-On-Sea, Essex

 The impurity of Leigh cockles : The sewage-polluted creek, Leigh-On-Sea, where the shell-fish were contaminated.
 The creek, our Artist notes, was covered with mud, refuse, and slime.
 The Medical Officer for the City of London visited the creek on January 3, pronounced it “obviously filthy,” and condemned it as a place wherein to deposit cockles.
 Leigh cockles are taken from Maplin Sands, and laid for a few days in the creek to clear themselves of sand.
 Half a mile above this spot the Leigh sewage is discharged.
 The boat is a typical Leigh “borley” of fifteen tons.”

-The gentleman in the 1912 photograph below in the bowler hat with folded arms is Richard HARVEY and the boy is his youngest son Herbert.
-The older gentleman was a local schoolmaster, but the lady with the two young children is unknown.
-Note the signage boasting their daily fresh cockles to be “Sterilized By The Latest Improved Apparatus“, which cost 3d per pint.
-Of the four sheds in the photograph, this is the only one with a prominent sign, or even open for business.
+The following photograph was taken in 1912.
+The gentleman in the bowler hat with folded arms is Richard HARVEY, and the boy is his youngest son, Herbert.
+Note the signage boasting their daily fresh cockles were “Sterilized By The Latest Improved Apparatus,” sold at 3d per pint.
+Of the four sheds captured, this is the only one with a prominent sign, or even open for business.
+In the photograph on the right (1920s), the signage states that Harvey & Sons were now wholesale and retail, and supplied cockle shell grit to builders and poultry farms.

-Gilbert joined the dock police at Tilbury in 1911 due to cockling becoming bad but went back into the business not long after.
-When war broke out, sons Alfred and Herbert joined the Royal Navy both serving between 1917-1919.
+Gilbert joined the dock police at Tilbury in 1911 due to a downturn in cockling, but returned to the business not long after.
+When war broke out, sons Alfred and Herbert joined the Royal Navy both serving between 1917 and 1919.
 Alfred served aboard the Vivid, Queen, Duke and then Vivid again.
 Herbert served on the Vivid, Thalia, Victory, Reswich, Victory, Queen and Venerable.
-Richard’s sisters Emma and Eliza both died in 1915 (age 66 and 62), and his brother George died at Rochford Workhouse on New Year’s Eve 1917 aged 62.

-Richard and Harriet had moved to “Broxbourne” on Westleigh Avenue, Leigh by 1921.
-The cottage was named after Harriet’s birthplace.
-Richard was age 57 with the occupation “Shellfish Merchant, Employer“.
-He worked from “The Marshes, No.1 High Street, Leigh“, and employed local fishermen brothers Ernest and Archer COTGROVE.
-Their daughter Bertha was performing “home duties“, and their daughter Alice was working as an invoice typist.
-Their son Herbert was working with his father from the same address, also noted to be an employer.
-Their son Gilbert was now living at “St Kilda”, Glendale Gardens, Leigh with his wife Annie and three of their eventual four children.
-He was working as a shellfish merchant, and an employer of no fixed place (ie. at sea), and employed Francis NEWLAND and brothers Albert and Alfred NOAKES as fishermen.
+Their son Gilbert was now living at “St Kilda,” Glendale Gardens, with his wife Annie and three of their eventual four children.
+He was working as a shellfish merchant and employer “of no fixed place” (ie. at sea), employing Francis NEWLAND and brothers Albert and Alfred NOAKES as fishermen.
 Their son Alfred had married just before the war began and was living on Billet Lane with his wife Edith and the first of their two children.
-He was working as a fisherman (employer, of no fixed place).
+He, too, was working as a fisherman (employer).

-The Harvey cockle business continued to run from 1 Cockle Shed for many years, with Herbert’s home as the contact address for the business up until he died in 1978.
-Both brothers had predeceased Herbert, Gilbert dying in 1954 aged 64 and Alfred in 1963 aged 74).
-The business became incorporated on 29th May 1979 (now dissolved), and one of the directors was also a director of Coral Island Seafoods, part of Kershaws Frozen Foods in Scarisbrick, Merseyside.
-No. 1 Cockle Sheds was listed as the trading address for Coral Island Seafood which then changed its name to Kershaws Quality Foods.
-The business stopped operating as a shellfish plant in 2003 and in 2007 Kershaws Seafood added an extension for seating.
-In 2008 it changed into the Simply Seafood restaurant and takeaway with Kershaws Seafood still associated with 1 Cockle Shed up to 2018.
-“Simply Seafood” closed down in 2020, and in 2022 a new restaurant simply called No1 Cockleshed opened up and extended into the takeaway section (sister business to Ocean Beach in Southend).
-Thus the link back to the Harvey family ends.
+The Harvey cockle business continued to run from 1 Cockle Shed for many years, with Herbert’s home serving as the contact address until his death in 1978.
+Both brothers had predeceased him, Gilbert in 1954, aged 64, and Alfred in 1963, aged 74.
+The business became incorporated in May 1979 (now dissolved), with one of the directors also serving as a director of Coral Island Seafoods, part of Kershaws Frozen Foods in Scarisbrick, Merseyside.
+No. 1 Cockle Sheds was listed as the trading address for Coral Island Seafood, which then changed its name to Kershaws Quality Foods.

 Videos of the cockle industry of Leigh-On-Sea from the 1940s to the 1980s.